 Owensville Gun Club

-2023 Event Schedule
+2025 Event Schedule

 Dates may be rescheduled due to weather.
 No trap or skeet practice on National Holidays, during Rifle Deer Season or Gasconade County Fair weeks or as otherwise noted.

-Club Work Days: March 18th and 19th.
+Club Work Day: March 22nd.
 Volunteers Appreciated!

-Trap Practice - Tuesdays at 4:00 PM.
+Trap Practice - Tuesdays at 4:00 PM

 Skeet Practice - Thursdays at 5:00 PM